This post may contain affiliate links. You can view our affiliate disclosure here.

 - Good selection of data parameters

-- App is well-designed
+- App is well-designed and intuitive

 - Used by top pros including Tiger Woods and Jon Rahm